 Despite all efforts and a well-thought-out strategy, Gary Schoenfeld failed to save the brand, which gradually decreased its profits since 2008.
 2014 was the last year the company showed profit before bankruptcy.

-As a sign of desperation in an attempt to change the situation, the management updated the emblem to make the design more youthful and modern.
+As a sign of desperation to change the situation, the management updated the emblem to make the design more youthful and modern.

-Following the fashion trend, the logo adopted a black color with a large space between the capital letters.
+Following the fashion trend, the logo was black with a large space between the capital letters.
 The emblem mirrored the image of many fashion publications, brands, and retailers.
 The design lacked individuality or any feature that could ‘catch the eye.’

-Therefore, this attempt did not bring success to the owners.
+Therefore, this attempt did not succeed for the owners.
 Two years later, the chain went bankrupt and was acquired by a private owner.
 The new owner merged it with another brand in a collaboration named PSEB.

 Font and Colors